Ultimate 2022 Travel Guide to Gigantes Islands for First-time Travelers

-Gigantes Island or Islas de Gigantes is located at the northernmost coasts of the municipality of Carles in Iloilo.
-One of the promising features the destination has, is its long stretch of white sand, jagged rock formation, and turquoise waters – one may truly admire once they got there.
-It is also composed 2 big islands; Gigantes Norte and Gigantes Sur, and other amazing islets; from the Cabugao Gamay, Pulupandan, Bantigue Sandbar, and the Antonia Beach.
+Gigantes Island or Islas de Gigantes is located at the northernmost coasts of the municipality of Carles in Iloilo province.
+One of the promising features of the destination is its long stretch of white sand, jagged rock formation, and turquoise waters – one may truly admire once they got there.
+It is also composed of 2 big islands; Gigantes Norte and Gigantes Sur, and other amazing islets; from the Cabugao Gamay, Pulupandan, Bantigue Sandbar, and the Antonia Beach.

-There are plenty of activities you can do here, such as strolling around the beach, do some island hopping, visiting the old lighthouse and have an amazing 360 panoramic view of the sea.
-You can also explore some caves, snorkeling, and spelunking too.
+There are plenty of activities you can do here, such as strolling around the beach, doing some island hopping, visiting the old lighthouse, and having an amazing 360 panoramic view of the sea.
+You can also explore some caves, do snorkeling, and spelunking too.

 Looking for Hotels in Carles, Iloilo?
-Visit Agoda for seamless hotel reservation!
+Visit Agoda for a seamless hotel reservation!

 How to get to Carles, Iloilo